drudrum/telegram-bot-bash/README.md

  - *4* - Success events
  - *...* - ...

-#Send notify from server
+# Send notify from server
 You can send notify from your servers, using script sendNotify
 examples:
 - sendNotify -l1 -t "Critical error at service ABC"
-- /dir1/dir2/sendNotify -l3 -t "User vasya login at service samba" Default notify level for new chat is 0.
+- sendNotify -l3 -t "User vasya login at service samba" Default notify level for new chat is 0.
 To change notify level use `/nl 3`.

-#Setup telegram commands
+# Setup telegram commands
 - Say `/setcommands` to botfather
 - Choose your bot
 - Send following description